ncerutti/gender_compliance_paper/README.md

-# gender_compliance_paper
-Repository for the paper "Do women really comply more?
-Experimental evidence from a representative sample"
+# Repository for the paper: *Do women really comply more?
+Experimental evidence from a representative sample*

 Fig1.R contains the code for the figure 1 of the paper.